ts-9876/Fractals/README.md

 Exploring fractals interests my passion for mathematics, art, and computational science.

-More fractals to come in the future!
+More fractals will be added in the future!

 ### Burning Ship Fractal: